OSMNames/www.osmnames.org/download.md

 ```

 Where "ch" is the 2 letter country code according to ISO-3166, in this case for Switzerland.
-Similarly, it is possible to extract only records of certain types or classes, as well as setting a filter on another column.
+Similarly, it is possible to extract only records of certain types or classes and set a filter on another column.

 ## Data extract by bounding box